nchinling/numerical_methods/README.md

 # Linear and Quadratic Equations Solver App

-This is a Flask web application for performing numerical methods, including derivative and integral calculations, as well as solving linear and quadratic equations.
+This is a Flask web application for performing derivative and integral calculations, as well as solving linear and quadratic equations.

 ## Table of Contents